alphagov/govuk-design-system/src/community/design-system-day/index.md

 ## Joining online

+Day 2 will take online using the Hopin platform.
+You can use another device if it's blocked on your work computer.

 A link to join will be sent to all attendees before the event.
-If you email us as the event is starting, it might take us a while to reply to you as we'll be busy running the event, so make sure you save the link in a safe, memorable place for easy access later.
+If you email us as the event is starting, it might take us a while to reply to you as we'll be busy running the event.

 ## About the GOV.UK Design System community